apache/directory-fortress-core/README-PROPERTIES.md

  * SECTION 2.
 Fortress Properties.

 -------------------------------------------------------------------------------
 ## SECTION 1.
-Fortress Configuration Subsystem Overview
+Fortress Properties Overview

 This document lists the properties used within the fortress core.
 These props can be stored in various locations.
 For example as system.properties, in a file on within an LDAP node.
 See the README-CONFIG for description of how the config system works.

 -------------------------------------------------------------------------------
-## SECTION 16.
+## SECTION 2.
 Fortress Core properties

 This section describes the properties needed to control fortress core.